GCY/ESP32-CAM-MJPEG-Stream-Decoder-and-Control-Library/README.md

 ## Easy-to-use

 ### Dependence
-- Opencv3 or 4
+- Opencv 3 or 4
-- libcurl
+- libcurl 7

 ### Use
 Include "ESP32-CAM MJPEG Library" folder into your project. </br>